Palindromic k-Factorization in Pure Linear Time: Linear-Time Algorithm

-In some cases, dynamic programming over arrays can be sped up by a $\log n$ factor by a technique called \emph{four Russians' trick} \cite{ADKF70}.
+\subparagraph*{Resources for speed-up.} In some cases, dynamic programming can be sped up by a $\log n$ factor by a technique called \emph{four Russians' trick} \cite{ADKF70}.
 The idea is to store the DP array(s) in a compressed form requiring $O(1)$ bits per element and update $(\log n)$-size chunks of the compressed array using $O(1)$ operations on machine words.
-The key operations used are \emph{table operations}: the total number of valid inputs for such an operation is $o(n)$ and the results for all valid inputs can be computed in advance in $o(n)$ time and stored in an auxiliary table; the typical time/space restriction is $O^*(n^\alpha)$, where $\alpha<1$ and $O^*$ suppresses polylog factors.
-To apply this technique to Algorithm~\ref{a:nlogn}, we should met several necessary conditions:\\ 1) the array $\PL$ can be compressed to $O(1)$ bits per element;\\ 2) each array $\PRE[p]$ can be compressed to $O(p+\log n)$ bits;\\ 3) each update of arrays $\PL,\PRE[p]$ (lines 8--10 operations of Algorithm~\ref{a:nlogn}) can be performed without decompression, simultaneously for $\Omega(\log n)$ successive iterations with a constant number of operations over machine words, including table operations;\\ 4) all intermediate states of arrays $\PL$ and $\PRE[p]$ during the course of the algorithm are valid inputs for the compression scheme.
+The key operations used are \emph{table operations}: $f(..)$ is a table operation if it has $o(n)$ (typically $O(n^\alpha)$, where $\alpha<1$) valid inputs and the results for all valid inputs can be computed in $o(n)$ time. \begin{remark} We follow a usual scheme: all results for a constant number of table operations are computed in the $o(n)$-time preprocessing phase and stored in auxiliary tables. \end{remark} This technique was used, in particular, for palindromic factorization in \cite{KosolobovPalk, BKRS17} and for square factorization in \cite{MIBTM16}.
+To apply it to Algorithm~\ref{a:nlogn}, we should meet the following conditions: (i) the array $\PL$ can be compressed to $O(1)$ bits per element; (ii) each array $\PRE[p]$ can be compressed to $O(p+\log n)$ bits; (iii) updates of arrays $\PL,\PRE[p]$ (lines 8--10) can be performed without decompression, simultaneously for $\Omega(\log n)$ successive iterations with a constant number of operations over machine words; (iv) all intermediate states of arrays $\PL$ and $\PRE[p]$ during the course of the algorithm are valid inputs for the compression scheme.